-The Zodiac was correct, it was one day after a new moon and 2% illumination, however, parked alongside the Rambler of David Faraday and Betty Lou Jensen, with the headlights on, there was absolutely no need for any type of sighting implement.
+The Zodiac Killer was correct, because it was one day after a new moon and 2% illumination, however, parked alongside the Rambler of David Faraday and Betty Lou Jensen with the headlights on, there was absolutely no need for any type of sighting implement.
 He could have simply stepped out of his vehicle and fired through the window of the Rambler, exactly like he did at Blue Rock Springs Park.
 A torch would have sufficed.
-That is unless his original plan that evening was to head to the lake to do a spot of hunting, whereby a sighting implement may have come in more useful and indicated his true intentions that night.
-Having possibly found the lake deserted or an opportunity failed to materialize, he returned to the White Chevrolet and the search continued along Lake Herman Road and near Blue Rock Springs Park.
-Sometime between 9.30 pm and 10.00 pm, William Crow is traversing Lake Herman Road.
-Enter the white Chevrolet Impala, brake lights on.....
+That is, unless his original plan at Lake Herman Road was to head to the lake to do a spot of hunting, whereby a sighting implement may have come in more useful and indicated his true intentions that night.
+Having possibly found the lake deserted or an opportunity failed to materialize, he returned to the white Chevrolet and his search continued along Lake Herman Road and nearby Blue Rock Springs Park.
+Sometime between 9:30 pm and 10:00 pm, William Crow is traversing Lake Herman Road.
+Enter the white Chevrolet Impala with brake lights on.

-James Owen was another eyewitness who was calculated to have passed the turnout at 11.14 pm on his way to work at Humble Oil in Benicia, describing two cars parked side by side.
-In his first statement he outlined the murdered couple's car as a "1955 or 1956 station wagon, boxy type, neutral color", but failed to give a description of the second car parked only ten feet to its right, I wonder if it was a white Chevrolet Impala.
-Six minutes later our final witness, Stella Borges, passes the turnout, the couple are discovered lying on the ground, shot a total of six times.
+James Owen was another eyewitness, calculated to have passed the turnout at approximately 11:14 pm on his way to work at Humble Oil in Benicia, describing two cars parked side by side.
+In his first statement he outlined the murdered couple's car as a "1955 or 1956 station wagon, boxy type, neutral color", but failed to give a description of the second car parked only ten feet to its right, I wonder if it was a white Chevrolet Impala?
+Six minutes later our final witness, Stella Borges, passes the turnout, where the couple are discovered lying on the turnout floor, shot a total of six times.
 The Zodiac Killer had begun his reign of terror.

 THE WHITE CHEVROLET IMPALA [PT2]